 - European UN Global Compact Local Networks Business and Human Rights Peer Learning Group;

-- Diversity & Inclusion Working Group;
+- Diversity, Equity, and Inclusion Working Group;

 - Gender Equality Accelerator Programme;

 We welcome suggestions if there is anything you would like to see us cover in our B&HR Programme.
 Please contact Head of Social Sustainability, Bee Delgado.